avadella/CS458/project-2/README.md

 If you are programming in C++ or C, you can use the powerful GMP package (https://gmplib.org/manual/Integer-Functions.html#Integer-Functions).
 GMP is free to download and install, which you can do on your laptop if you don't want to use thomas.\

 All of these packages support conversion to/from text strings in base 36, addition, subtraction, multiplication, division, modular exponentiation, and GCDs.
 The BigInteger package has modular inverses (for computing d) and prime testing, as does GMP.

-# Hand In
-Turn in a listing of your source code, and some sample plaintext, ciphertext, and key text files.
-Be sure to include comments!